Factors Affecting Friction

 - Adhesion is the molecular force resulting when two materials are brought into close contact with each other.
 Like there is a force of adhesion between the surface of glass and water that is why when poured into a glass it wets the surface of the glass.

 - Every object has a rough surface irrespective of it looking smoother in our naked eyes.
 But when we observe through a microscope, we find that the surfaces of all the objects have rough edges.
-And hence two rough surfaces, when come in contact with each other, generate frictional force or an opposing force which sometimes may convert into heat between them.
+And hence two rough surfaces, when coming in contact with each other, generate frictional force or an opposing force which sometimes may convert into heat between them.
 The degree of friction increases when the roughness increases as it is harder to walk on a road with many pebbles and easier to walk on a leveled road.

 - Deformations in the body or the surface of the body in contact may generate friction during its motion.
-The more is the deformations in the surface the more is the frictional or the opposing force to stop its motion and hence we have to use some lubricants in some cases to get rid of those frictional or opposing forces.
+The more is deformations in the surface the more is the frictional or the opposing force to stop its motion and hence we have to use some lubricants in some cases to get rid of those frictional or opposing forces.

 Spring balances provide a method of mass measurement that is both simple and convenient as well as cheap.
-The mass is hung on the end of a spring, and the deflection of the spring due to the downwards gravitational force on the mass is measured against a scale.
+The mass is hung on the end of spring, and the deflection of the spring due to the downwards gravitational force on the mass is measured against a scale.
 We can use this for performing and experimentally determining the different frictional forces in the case of different objects.

 The observations are used to determine the following: